KULeuven-CCIS/idp-sealer-rollover/README.md

 you own with the [Dockerfile in de /utils directory](utils/Dockerfile).

-The [idp-sealer-rollover](idp-sealer-rollover) is an executable created from the source in [src/](src/idp-sealer-rollover.pl) and its dependencies [YAML::Tiny](https://metacpan.org/pod/YAML::Tiny).
+The [idp-sealer-rollover](idp-sealer-rollover) is an executable created from the source in [src/](src/idp-sealer-rollover.pl) and it include all the dependencies ([YAML::Tiny](https://metacpan.org/pod/YAML::Tiny)).
 There is no need to install the dependencies.

 This project is hosted and used by the [KU Leuven University](https://www.kuleuven.be).